jonross/kugl/README.md

 Kugel requires Python 3.9 or later, and kubectl.

-**This is an alpha release.**  Please expect bugs, lackluster performance, and backward-incompatible changes.
+**This is an alpha release.**  Please expect bugs and backward-incompatible changes.

-To install with `pip`:
+If you don't mind Kugel cluttering your Python with its [dependencies](./reqs_public.txt):

 ```shell
 pip install kugel